beatrizmartinsc/incident-response-handlers-journal/Active-Directory/thm-active-directory-basics.md

 A user can belong to multiple security groups but only one OU.

 ### Delegation of Control
-Delegation allows an administrator to grant a specific user limited administrative privileges over an OU — without giving them full Domain Admin rights.
+Delegation allows an administrator to grant a specific user limited administrative privileges over an OU, without giving them full Domain Admin rights.
 A common real-world use case is allowing helpdesk staff to reset passwords without access to sensitive AD settings.

 ### Group Policy Objects (GPOs)
 GPOs are collections of configuration settings that can be applied to OUs, domains, or sites.
-They are used to enforce security baselines across the network — such as password complexity rules, screen lock timeouts, and software restrictions.
+They are used to enforce security baselines across the network, such as password complexity rules, screen lock timeouts, and software restrictions.
 GPOs are distributed via a network share called **SYSVOL**.

 ### Kerberos Authentication
 Kerberos is the default authentication protocol in modern Windows domains.
 It uses a **ticket-based system**: